-Tapawingo Park: Please seek out the TCPWQ Educator when you arrive you at the park.
-The educator will provide you with your group number, your adult rafting partner, and the following items:
+Please seek out the TCPWQ Educator when you arrive you at Tapawingo Park via the shuttle.
+The educator will provide you with your group number, your adult rafting partner, and a clear plastic baggie containing the following items:

 As a raft instructor, one of your responsibilities will be arming your students with the information that will be on the On-the-River test.
-You will receive this information via email, before your day on the water, to give you ample time for reviewing.
-You will also receive, via email, talking point suggestions while you’re on your raft.
-Other raft instructor responsibilities include;
+You will receive this information via email before your day on the water to give you ample time to review.
+You will also receive and email containing talking point suggestions while you’re on your raft.
+Other raft instructor responsibilities include:

 Insuring the safety of your raft at all times.

 Keeping track of your students at all times.